 Harvest Potatoes From the Garden

-It’s all fun at potato harvesting time.
+Potato harvest time at last!
 You’ve grown your plants for weeks or months and now you get to see how many potatoes have formed underground and what size they are.

 Use these tips to know when it is the right time to harvest and how to save your potatoes in storage for use in the coming months.